TruongSinhAI/Knife-Detection-YOLOv5/README.md

 # Knife Detection using YOLOv5

 This repository contains the implementation of knife detection using YOLOv5.
-The project is based on the research paper presented at the ACM International Conference on Intelligent Information Technology (ICIIT) 2024.
+The project is our research paper presented at the ACM International Conference on Intelligent Information Technology (ICIIT) 2024.

 ## Table of Contents